kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### Journal

 The [journal](/journal/) got the biggest change.
 I started splitting my posts into three categories: Posts, links, and quotes.
-Posts are my articles and essays, links are my retired monthly link post and the new irregular link post format.
+Posts are my essays and posts, links are my retired monthly link post and the new irregular link post format.
 I added a quote format because _some_ quotes are too good not to be shared.
 I took the time to extract all interesting quotes from my monthly posts and create separate quote posts out of them.

 The overview page of the journal is now chronological, grouped by year.
 Small icons added to link or quote posts differentiate those from regular posts.